Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Dirichlet-to-Neumann maps via Boundary Integral Operators

 \textbf{Step 1}: We estimate the term $i (\eta - 1) \HNegGamma V_0$ in various norms.
 We heavily use the estimates for $\HNegGamma$ and $V_0$ given in Proposition~\ref{prop:lemma_melenk_6.3} and~\eqref{proposition:mapping_properties_bios_helmholtz_splitting} in Proposition~\ref{proposition:mapping_properties_bios}.
 First estimating $\eta$, then using the properties of $\HNegGamma$ in Proposition~\ref{prop:lemma_melenk_6.3} and finally the mapping properties of $V_0$ we find

-In the Steps 2 and 3 below we again heavily use the properties of $\HNegGamma$ given in Proposition~\ref{prop:lemma_melenk_6.3}.
+In the Steps 2 and 3 below we will again heavily use the properties of $\HNegGamma$ given in Proposition~\ref{prop:lemma_melenk_6.3}.
 Furthermore, we often apply the results of Proposition~\ref{prop:thm_melenk_5.3}, especially Item~\ref{item:thm5.3_1}.
-Below, we will write certain exponents nonsimplified in order to indicate the corresponding choices of Sobolev exponents when applying Proposition~\ref{prop:thm_melenk_5.3}.
+Below, we will write certain exponents in a nonsimplified way to indicate the corresponding choices of Sobolev exponents when applying Proposition~\ref{prop:thm_melenk_5.3}.

 \textbf{Step 2}: We claim:

 To see (\ref{eq:thm:extension_of_thm_melenk_2.9-200}), we calculate

 By a similar calculation, we obtain (\ref{eq:thm:extension_of_thm_melenk_2.9-400}):